Ahmed-Elsaedy/weather-journal-app/README.md

 ## Overview

-This project is for Future Work is Digital (FWD) initiative present by Udacity, it is the second project which is an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is for Future Work is Digital (FWD) initiative presented by Udacity, it is the second project which is an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions